 - A high-definition vision system that provides the surgeon with a magnified, 3D view while operating

 - Wristed instruments that can rotate and bend beyond the capabilities of a human hand

 - Robotic technology that translates the surgeon’s hand movements into smaller, more precise actions

 The Whipple procedure is a highly complex surgery, and the experience of the surgeon performing the procedure, whether traditionally or robotically, can make all the difference in improving outcomes and quality of life for the patient.
 Because Moffitt is a high-volume cancer center, our surgeons treat many patients with pancreatic cancer and possess a high level of expertise in performing the Whipple procedure.
-In contrast, other cancer centers may only see a few cases of pancreatic cancer each year.
+In contrast, other treatment centers may only see a few cases of pancreatic cancer each year.

 If you would like to learn more about the Whipple procedure and the differences between traditional and robotic approaches to this surgery, contact Moffitt by calling 1-888-663-3488 or filling out a new patient registration form online.
 We do not require a referral to schedule an appointment.